byrd-laif/soilMakers/readme.md

 **Cultivating a *Bio-logical Economy* creates the market for an *Ecologically Sustainable* future.**

-***Eco-logical Pro-biotics; biological body and earth care systems, services and commodities provide the environment for an enlightened, sustainable future.***
+***EnvironMental Pro-biotics; biological body and earth care systems, services and commodities provide the environment for an enlightened, sustainable future.***

 #### Claiming ones fundamental human birthright; *freely connecting with that which makes living possible.*
 Being attracted to all that is alive and vital, the human tendency to relate and connect with life and natural processes - ***Is The Expression Of A Bio-Logical Need.***

-***Power as responsibility rather than domination.*** A radical sift from Bio-Logical warfare; built on guilt, fear and force to an 'Eco-logical Partnership'. ***Bio-Logical Freedom**; feeling free to swim in the rivers of Mother Earth without fear of reprisal.*
+***Power as responsibility rather than domination.*** A radical sift from Bio-Logical warfare; built on guilt, fear and force to an 'EnvironMental Partnership'. ***Bio-Logical Freedom**; feeling free to swim in the rivers of Mother Earth without fear of reprisal.*

 *Partnership systems support mutually respectful and caring relations.*